MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/nf-ntddk-keexpandkernelstackandcallout.md

 <b>KeExpandKernelStackAndCallout</b> expands the kernel stack by <i>Size</i> bytes for use by the <a href="https://docs.microsoft.com/windows-hardware/drivers/ddi/ntddk/nc-ntddk-expand_stack_callout">ExpandedStackCall</a> routine.
 If there is not enough space available on the stack, <b>KeExpandKernelStackAndCallout</b> allocates a new kernel stack segment.
 The routine then calls the <i>ExpandedStackCall</i> routine.

-In Windows 7, Windows Server 2008 R2, and later versions of Windows, consider using the <a href="https://docs.microsoft.com/previous-versions/windows/hardware/drivers/ff552036(v=vs.85)">KeExpandKernelStackAndCalloutEx</a> routine instead of <b>KeExpandKernelStackAndCallout</b>. <b>KeExpandKernelStackAndCalloutEx</b> is similar to <b>KeExpandKernelStackAndCallout</b> but has additional parameters and can be called at IRQL <= DISPATCH_LEVEL.
+In Windows 7, Windows Server 2008 R2, and later versions of Windows, consider using the [**KeExpandKernelStackAndCallout**](https://docs.microsoft.com/windows-hardware/drivers/ddi/ntddk/nf-ntddk-keexpandkernelstackandcallout)  routine instead of <b>KeExpandKernelStackAndCallout</b>. <b>KeExpandKernelStackAndCalloutEx</b> is similar to <b>KeExpandKernelStackAndCallout</b> but has additional parameters and can be called at IRQL <= DISPATCH_LEVEL.

 The calling thread must not call the <a href="https://docs.microsoft.com/windows-hardware/drivers/ddi/wdm/nf-wdm-psterminatesystemthread">PsTerminateSystemThread</a> routine until the thread's <i>ExpandedStackCall</i> routine returns. <b>PsTerminateSystemThread</b> checks to determine if the <i>ExpandedStackCall</i> routine is still active and, if it is, causes a bug check.